 The Fall 2017 Admissions Application has now been closed.
 Class size is limited.

-Now accepting Admission Applications for Spring 2018.
+Now accepting Admission Applications for Fall 2018.

 The Cleveland Life Institute is a one-year leadership training institute that incorporates both an educational classroom environment with experiential learning.
 We are an educational ministry of the First Baptist Church of Greater Cleveland (established 1834).
 With a long history of community involvement and social activism, we are part of the ecclesiastical union with the American Baptist Churches of the United States of America (ABCUSA), the Cleveland Baptist Association (CBA), the Greater Congregations of Cleveland (GCC), and ties with the United Pastors in Mission.

 Applicants to the Cleveland Life Institute are evaluated on the basis of academic ability and potential; leadership qualities; spiritual maturity; emotional stability; interpersonal communication skills; the seriousness of purpose; personal initiative; and creativity.

 All applicants must supply the following in order to complete the file that is submitted to the Admissions Committee:APPLICATION

 The Cleveland Life Institute is a Non-Discriminatory Institution.